sbuzonas/chef-solo-node/README.md

 chef-solo-node Cookbook
 =======================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook is intended to persist node information in the `node` data bag for `chef-solo`

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
 #### packages
-- `toaster` - chef-solo-node needs toaster to brown your bagel.
+- `ohai` - chef-solo-node uses ohai to adjust your primary ip address when using `vagrant` and `virtualbox`.

 Attributes
 ----------
-TODO: List you cookbook attributes here.

-e.g.
 #### chef-solo-node::default
 <table>
   <tr>